miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 ##### Zener Diode
 Unlike standard diodes, which conduct current in one direction only, Zener diodes can also conduct in the reverse direction when the voltage exceeds a specific threshold called the Zener voltage.
 Zener diodes can be used to protect our flight computer input channels from overvoltage.

-#### Practical Example
-Now, let's put theory into practice with a hands-on demonstration.

-- Grab a power supply, a breadboard, a standard silicon diode (such as a 1N4001), a resistor, and some jumper wires.
-- Start by connecting the positive terminal of the lab bench power supply to one end of the breadboard, and the negative terminal to the other.
-- Now, place the standard silicon diode into the breadboard, ensuring that its cathode, marked with a stripe, is connected to the positive rail.
-- Next, connect one end of the resistor to the anode of the silicon diode, and the other end to the positive rail.
-This creates the path for our current to flow.
-- If we now turn on the lab bench power supply, we can see that the current is flowing just as expected.
-- However, if we change the polarity, the current stops flowing, as the diode is in reverse bias!
-- If we use an LED instead of this standard diode, it will even light up when in forward bias.
-- Again, in reverse-bias, no current is flowing.

 #### Summary
 When atoms bond covalently, they share their outer electrons to reach a full valence layer.
 There are conductors, isolators, and something in between that is called a semiconductor.